mapljs/web/README.md

       module: true,
       mangle: false,
       compress: {
-        // passes should be at least 2
+        // passes should be at least 2, recommend 3 - 5
         passes: 3,
       },
     }),